 - Sign Language - Possibly the first major advancement in educating children with disabilities was the creation of sign language.
 Although using various gestures to communicate meaning had likely been used for centuries, it was Juan Pablo Bonet who in 1620 wrote the first book establishing hand shapes for various speech sounds, based on his observations of the education of a deaf child.
 Signing was also used in deaf communities in 17th century Massachusetts and 18th century France, both of which have contributed to the formation of American Sign Language.
-Watch for more information in the future about learning American Sign Language virtually through synchronous college courses on the Internet.

 - Braille - Just as sign language provided deaf children with a way to communicate and learn, the creation of the Braille alphabet enabled blind children to read and write for the first time.
 The alphabet was based on a secret code that had been created for Napoleon, but turned out to be unsuccessful due to its complexity.
 When its creator, Charles Barbier, brought it to a blind school, Louis Braille saw its potential and simplified it for blind children's use.

 - Hearing Aids - Advancements in hearing aid technology allowed children with hearing difficulties to learn and participate in life in ways they had previously been unable to do.
 Simple hearing aids in the form of curved, cone-shaped tubes had actually been in use for several hundred years when Alexander Graham Bell started experimenting with carbon-based microphones, trying to find a solution that would allow deaf children to hear.
 His experiments resulted in the invention of the telephone in 1876, but Miller Reese Hutchison used Bell's concept to invent the first electric hearing aid two decades later.
-Watch for future information about how cochlear implant technology is changing today’s world for deaf students!

 - Supreme Court Grants Equal Right to Education for Students with Disabilities - Despite the legislation of the 1960s, most kids with disabilities were still not being educated in public schools.
 In 1972, however, two Supreme Court decisions took a big step in the right direction.
 In both PARC v.
 Pennsylvania and Mills v.
 D.C.
 Board of Education, the court ruled that children with disabilities had the same right to education as any other child.

-- Education for All *Handicapped Children Act - In 1975, federal legislation was finally passed in favor of special education, ending the practice of denying education to children with disabilities.
-The Education for All Handicapped Children Act (EAHCA) required public schools to provide education for all kids, including those with disabilities. * See above.
+- Education for All Handicapped Children Act - In 1975, federal legislation was finally passed in favor of special education, ending the practice of denying education to children with disabilities.
+The Education for All Handicapped Children Act (EAHCA) required public schools to provide education for all kids, including those with disabilities.

 - Americans with Disabilities Act - The Americans with Disabilities Act of 1990, known as the ADA, further strengthened the case for special education by prohibiting discrimination against someone based on a disability.
 The ADA reinforced Section 504 of the Rehabilitation Act of 1973, which hadn't been applied to education early on.